MarkPearlCoZa/Talk_ModernDayApprenticeships/script.md

 I spent the week setting up sessions with different people at 8th Light.
 I met with various apprentices to get their take on the experience.
 Each sesssion would go for about an hour and was based around a series of questions follwed by a discussion.
 I also met with a mentors, a recent craftsman who had just finished their apprenticeship as well as a director and some of the people involved in in putting the material together.
 I also spent a morning pairing with one of the apprentices to get a feel for how strong they were technically.
 I was absolutely blown away by what they have created at 8th Light, and while I don't believe we should copy everything, there are a lot of things they are doing that I believe we would get value from adopting.

+# Why apprenticeships?

+So let's start with why 8th Light is doing apprenticeships and what they mean by apprenticeship.

+8th Light has 3 apprenticeship categories although they really only seem to use 2 out of the 3,

+A learner apprentice, a resident apprentice and a journeyman apprentice.

+A learner apprentice is someone who will spend 3 months with a co-mentor learning to code.
+The apprentice supports themself financially during this time and there is no commitment of employment post the 3 months.
+This is usually applicable for people who just want to learn more about being a software developer.

+A resident apprentice, this is someone with little or no profressional programming experience.
+They will spend anywhere from 5 months to a year working through 8th Lights apprenticeship program.
+8th Light pays them to go through the program, although the payment is just enough to cover your expenses.
+The aim of the resident apprentice is for them to get to a point where they can graduate, if they are successful they are offered permanent employment at 8th Light as a software craftsman.

+A journeyman apprentice, this is someone who has programmed professionally before.
+They will spend about 3-4 months working their way through the material.
+Very little was spoken about journeyman apprentices because most of 8th Lights apprentices are learner or resident apprentices.
+They have found the risk of bringing on journeyman apprentices is fairly high, I think it may be because it is easier teaching a blank slate than someone who already has formed opinions about things.

+I need to stress this is my own interpretation of why they are doing it, this was not explicityly spoken about with anyone.

 At 8th Light they talk about a humble pursuit of mastery.